You started a blog but you’re not getting the results you were promised.

 What if I told you there is a better way to build your connection with your audience?

 With email, you have a better measurement of how many people are engaged, opened your emails, and took action on the things you wished they did.
+There are ways your email address can outperform your blog.

 There are three reasons why having an email list is just as important as having a blog, if not more important.